LudovicDubois/SmartTests/doc/Criteria/ranges.md

 1. It returns the created range.
 2. You need to have a value to use as the testing value.

-Once you have a filled Range, call its `GetValue( out var value )` to have the testing value.
+Once you have a filled Range, call its `GetValidValue( out var value )` to have the testing value.
 This method returns a Criteria.

 #### Multiple ranges in an equivalence class